CurveDocs/curve-docs/docs/curve_dao/ownership-proxy/Agents.md

 ### **Killing Pools**

 Non-Factory liquidity pools can be killed by calling the `kill_me()` function of the pool.
 The function can only be called within the first 2 months after deploying the pool.

+!!!guard "Guarded Method"
+    This function is only callable by the `owner`/`admin` of the pools.

 Calling `kill_me()` sets the `is_killed` variable of the pool to *True*.
 By doing this, the contract prevents users from performing actions such as `exchange`, `add_liquidity`, `remove_liquidity_imbalance` and `remove_liquidity_one_coin`.